GabeStah/Test.io/DevOps/DevOps Best Practices - Integrating QA and DevOps/dev-ops-best-practices-integrating-qa-and-dev-ops-outline.md

 - With fully-automated workflows, all builds that pass automated testing are pushed ahead; highlight the importance of handling not-so-easily automated tests, particularly as they can (and should) play a factor in whether or not the build is pushed to production.
 - Discuss the importance of exploratory testing to uncover hidden bugs, as automated test cases are only as robust as when they were originally created.

-## Without Support, Continuous Integration is Insufficient
+## Continuous Integration != Continuous Delivery != Customer Success

 - Discuss how many organizations see continuous integration -- along with the associated tools and automated tests that come with it -- as the be-all, end-all of QA needs.
 - Highlight the dangers of this approach, particularly when evaluating all tests as successful because TravisCI or another tool said all was well (not seeing the forest for the trees).